 Beans – neutral in nature, sweet taste; tropism – spleen, kidneys.

-Effects: Strengthen the spleen and kidneys, wicks away moisture.
+Effects: Strengthen the spleen and kidneys, and wicks away moisture.

 This post contains affiliate links from which I’ll receive small commissions but the price is the same for you.
 All thoughts and opinions are my own.